 I took it out of 4WD and breathed a sigh of relief as I skirted a marshy estuary and suddenly there was beach, beach, and more beach.
 Wide, white, beautiful beaches.

 I turned off to park and get some sand on my toes and met Bill, a local who gave me the lay of the land.
 He pointed me to the bluffs and that’s where I headed.

 Without exploring “town,” I parked on a bluff and set down roots for my stay.
 I didn’t even set up my tent, just slept in the back of the truck.

-Look for a post about my stay in San Juanico next month.
+Here’s the post about my stay in San Juanico.
 I had a great time and look forward to getting back again soon, perhaps when Bahía Concepción gets too warm.
 It’s always cooler on the Pacific side.